• All

 Difference between product scope and project scope

-In the PMI methodology, the product scope answers the question “what should the product do once it is completed” while the project scope answers the question “which activities should be carried out during the project”.
-For example, the creation of a product maintenance plan after the release can be part of the project scope but it is not part of the product scope.
-In terms of project evaluation, let's say that the results of the product scope are measured ...
+In PMI methodology, the product scope answers the question “what will the product do when completed” while the project scope answers the question “what activities will be performed during the project”.
+For example, creating a post-release maintenance plan for the product may be part of the project scope “project scope” but not part of the product scope “product scope”.
+In terms of project evaluation, we say that the results of the product scope are measured

 Difference between product scope and project scope Read More »